wp-plugins/postman-smtp/readme.txt

 * If your WordPress site gets hacked, you can revoke Postman's email access without impacting any other application or website that has access to your account

 > **NEVER give out your Gmail, Microsoft or Yahoo password** to a 3rd-party or 3rd-party program that you don't fully trust.

-= Why should I use Postman over any other plugins?  =

-Right now, Postman is the most modern SMTP plugin on WordPress.org and the only one offering an OAuth 2.0 implementation

 = I want my email to come from a different email address. = This is not possible in OAuth 2.0 mode, and not recommended in Password (Plain, Login or CRAM-MD5) mode.
 At best, your email provider will re-write the correct email address or give you a connection error.
 At worst, your IP or entire domain will end up on a Spam blacklist.